-Melanie Nagy is the CTV National News Bureau Chief in Vancouver, covering all major and breaking news throughout B.C.
-Since joining CTV in 2012, Nagy has delivered stories both domestically and internationally.
+Melanie Nagy is the CTV NATIONAL NEWS Bureau Chief in Vancouver, covering news across B.C.
+Since joining CTV News in 2012, Nagy has delivered stories both domestically and internationally for the network.

-Prior to joining CTV, Nagy spent nearly ten years with CBC News, first as a television reporter with CBC Vancouver and then as a correspondent for CBC National News, based out of St. John’s and later, Toronto.
-During that time, Nagy covered everything from high-profile court cases such as the trial of convicted murderer Russell Williams, severe weather stories such as the tornado that hit Goderich, Ontario, and the 2011 Stanley Cup Riots.
+Prior to joining CTV News, Nagy spent nearly 10 years with CBC News, first as a television reporter with CBC Vancouver and then as a correspondent for CBC NATIONAL NEWS, based out of St. John’s and later, Toronto.
+During that time, Nagy covered everything from high-profile court cases such as the trial of convicted murderer Russell Williams, severe weather stories such as the tornado that hit Goderich, Ont., and the 2011 Stanley Cup riots.

-Happy to be back on the West Coast, Nagy enjoys spending time with family and friends, loves to travel and has recently taken up sky-diving.
+Happy to be back on the West Coast, Nagy enjoys spending time with family and friends, loves to travel, and hikes beautiful B.C. with her dog Fischer.